hervenicol/docker-mesos/README.md

 # docker-mesos
-Mesos container with docker support
+Mesos container with docker support.

+Please use docker-mesos-master and docker-mesos-slave rather than docker-mesos.

 I was trying to deploy mesos in Docker containers, to orchestrate docker containers, while using a recent version of Mesos.